fraterrisus/walkthroughs/phantasie-1/index.md

 Woodville is a great place to farm equipment – you can find God Shields and Giant Shields along with lots of high-quality weapons as loot from the various encounters.
 Just try not to wear yourself out; the trip back to Pineville can be somewhat treacherous, not least because you'll find wandering parties of Devils and various Dragons as you're trying to get back to safety.
 Stop and rest in Appleton if you need to.

-The map is laid out with almost everything of interest around the outside, so I'll use clock positioning (12:00 is N, 3:00 is E, etc.) to give you the lay of the land.
+The map is laid out with almost everything of interest around the outside, so I'll use clock positioning (12:00, where you come in, is N, 3:00 is E, etc.) to give you the lay of the land.

 The house at 11:00 has a party of Ogres and Orcs.
 Ogres hit pretty hard but Orcs shouldn't be giving you any trouble at this point.
 Just S of there at 10:00 is Filmon's Pet Shop which is full of fights (Werebears, Dragons) if you want to go looking for XP and a bit of gold.